Who We Are

 - Provide patient education materials to health care organizations and the public to help inform expectant families about any risk that exists and how to manage or reduce that risk

 - Host Stillbirth Summits – multi-day conferences that bring together researchers, health professionals, bereaved families, and stillbirth advocates to learn about emerging evidence in stillbirth prevention and care and work together to support all efforts

 - Provide family support materials and companion services to bereaved families

 - Support and encourage legislation at state and federal levels that provide support for stillbirth prevention efforts and improve care of families experiencing perinatal loss

 - Provide speakers to health care professionals, academic institutions, and public organizations to increase awareness of stillbirth issues, help disseminate current and emerging research, and enhance support for stillbirth families

-- Host a nationwide telephone grief support line staffed by certified grief counselors
+- Host a nationwide telephone grief support line for bereaved parents and health professionals

 - Provide online video support groups for:

 - bereaved parents